ExcitingSystems/DMPE/README.md

 The repository is structured as follows:

+- `data/` is used to store the experiment results (needs to be created manually in order to successfully store the experiments)
-- `dmpe/` contains the source code for the DMPE algorithm and also for the GOATS algorithms from the related work and the scripts to run experiments.
+- `dmpe/` contains the source code for the DMPE algorithm, for the GOATS algorithms from the related work, and the scripts to run experiments.
-- `eval/` contains jupyter notebooks that are intended for evaluation of experiments (not necessarily maintained).
-- `dev/` contains jupyter notebooks that are intended for development on the repository (not necessarily maintained).
 - `examples/` contains some examples to get started that are regularly updated to reflect the momentary state.
 - `fig/` contains example images (e.g., for the README)
+- `notebooks/eval` contains jupyter notebooks that are intended for evaluation of experiments (not necessarily maintained).
+- `notebooks/dev/` contains jupyter notebooks that are intended for development on the repository (not necessarily maintained).

 ## Basic Usage: